 “We should always bear in mind that the world is alive, and changing, and moving.
 It goes on to disclose a new phase, or to add a new truth.”

-To see more information about this topic or other religious topics, you may check the books and magazines available on our website. https://wisdomebooksclub.com/
+To see more information about this topic or other religious topics, you may check the books and magazines available at wisdomebooksclub.com or visit our free page by clicking on this link https://wisdomebooksclub.com/pearls-of-wisdom/ to access more interesting blog articles, games, quizzes, free downloadable third-party software, music videos, religious poems, Jewish recipes, popular sermons, and more.

 The “Ancient Hebrew Calendar” is a lunisolar calendar that depends on both the moon and the sun to calculate its durations.
 The calendar uses both the Hebrew names and the transliterated English names for the holy/set-apart days, the new moons (lunar months) and the days of the week.
 Don’t just learn the dates of the Scripturally Ordained Festivals, learn their significance as well.